mozilla/addons-server/docs/api/topics/rocketfuel.rst

     **Request**:

-    :param user: the ID of the user to add as a curator of this collection.
+    :param user: the ID or email of the user to remove as a curator of this collection.
-    :type user: int
+    :type user: int|string

     **Response**: